FHOOEAIST/geofiles/README.md

 - Geographical extent
 - Transformation information (local per object or global for all vertices)
   - Scaling factor
-  - Translation in meters
+  - Translation
-  - Rotation in degrees
+  - Rotation
+- Arbitrary meta information:
+  - Global per file (such as translation or rotation units)
+  - Local per object (such as type information)

 ### GeoOBJ